-South Polar Skua Dark: Small, gull-like skua, occurs in two color phases.
-Dark phase adult has dark brown body, large white patch at base of primaries visible in flight.
+South Polar Skua Dark: This small, gull-like skua occurs in two color phases.
+Dark phase adult has a dark brown body with a large white patch at base of primaries visible in flight.
 Dark bill, thick and heavy; short, broad tail.
 Light phase adult has pale gray-brown head and underparts.
-Strong direct flight.
+Feeds on fish, krill and squid.
+Strong direct flight with shallow wing beats.
+Sexes are similar.

 Range and Habitat